umairkarel/cogs/moderation/verification/documentation.md

 ## password

-Sets the *Secret* Password you'll need to Verify.
+Sets the *secret* password the user will need to verify.

 ```css
 .verification [password|p] <password>